rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 5/README.md

           ## 6. Challenges Faced
           What was difficult?
 How did you solve it?
+          My coding and time management were abysmal

           ## 7. AI Tools Used
           List any AI tools and how you used them:
           - GoogleAI from here on out: I used GoogleAI to help with the structure of all my code throughout all my files, as well as help me figure out WHAT code I needed to use for the files.
+So bascially, I had it create templates for me to use and work backwards on in order to understand more about what I'm coding exactly.
+I filled in the blanks and changed a few things but I (or I tried to) comment on different lines of code to show my understanding.

           ## 8. Future Improvements
           What would you add with more time?
-          - Online ordering system
-          - Customer reviews section
+          - Character pictures
+          - More description
-          - Newsletter signup
+          - Polished Look

           ## 9. Credits
           - Images from [source]